LLM, AI/ML, Apache Kafka, Stream Processing, Real-time Applications

 LLM APIs can fail due to rate limits, timeouts, or service issues.
 Robust implementations include retry logic with exponential backoff, circuit breakers to prevent cascading failures, and dead letter queues for messages that repeatedly fail processing.

 Monitoring API rate limits and costs is essential.
 Stream processors should track metrics like API call volume, latency percentiles, token usage, and error rates.
-Streaming management tools help teams monitor these pipelines, providing visibility into message flow and processing metrics across the entire system.
+Platforms like Conduktor provide comprehensive monitoring for Kafka-based LLM pipelines, offering visibility into message flow, topic management, processing metrics, consumer lag, and cost tracking across the entire system.
+For Kafka-specific monitoring approaches, see Kafka Cluster Monitoring and Metrics and Consumer Lag: Monitoring and Managing Streaming Health.

 Challenges and Best Practices